Learning Outcomes

 SQE1 Syllabus

-For SQE1, candidates must understand the practical steps and principles involved when breaches of the SRA Accounts Rules occur.
-A key focus is the duty imposed by Rule 6.1.
-Your revision should cover:
+For SQE1, you are required to understand the practical steps and principles involved when breaches of the SRA Accounts Rules occur, including the duty imposed by Rule 6.1, with a focus on the following syllabus points:

 - The specific requirement under Rule 6.1 to correct breaches promptly upon discovery.